LCAV/mooc-hwlab/docs/audio-peripherals/dac.md

 ## I2S output timing

 The UDA1334ATS chip supports word lengths up to 24 bits for the I2S bus.
-Moreover, as our microphone has a maximum bit precision of 18 bits, we do not need to go above this precision.
+As our microphone anyways has a maximum bit precision of only 18 bits, we do not need to go above this precision.

 There are also some requirements on the **BCK** and **WS** signals \(p.
 9 of [datasheet](https://www.nxp.com/docs/en/data-sheet/UDA1334ATS.pdf)\):